satya-arjunan/visocyteold/Documentation/release/Visocyte-5.5.0.md

 ## Horizontal color legend title in vertical orientation mode

-As in earlier versions of ParaView, it is again possible to orient the color legend title horizontally when the color legend is oriented vertically.
+As in earlier versions of Visocyte, it is again possible to orient the color legend title horizontally when the color legend is oriented vertically.
 By default, the title is rotated 90 degrees counterclockwise and aligned with the color legend vertically.